ssalvaterra/LIB-201/LIB201-Fall2021-narrative.md

 ![Handwritten letter from Martha Smith to her mother saying, "Do you hear the war news?
 It is pretty scary now.
 I want to listen, and I..."](https://github.com/hillaryAHR/LIB-201/blob/main/narrative-images/from-mcj-dp018-19390918-smith-martha-004-a.JPG)

 ![next page of handwritten letter from Martha Smith to her mother saying, "...don't.
 Ut us si fascinating and so horrible."](https://github.com/hillaryAHR/LIB-201/blob/main/narrative-images/from-mcj-dp018-19390918-smith-martha-004-b.JPG)
+*Source: from "Letter from Martha Smith to Pauline Smith, September 18, 1939," from the Ellard-Murphree-Pilgreen Smith Family Papers, Beulah Culbertson Archives and Special Collections, Mississippi University for Women. (electronic version)*

 <!--Paragraph on WWII section-->